 Expression through musicals and performance theatre led him to explore his jazz roots.
 In 2015, with the help of pianist Asaf Finkelstein, Antoine released Somewhere Along The Way.
 He graced us with standards like My Funny Valentine, I Put a Spell On You, and A Night in Tunisia.
 Inspired by the late great Nat King Cole, Antoine released Nature Boy, complete with favorites by the legend in 2015.

 His future is bright!
 Not even COVID can hold him back.
 Antoine’s fans have anticipated his latest and most personal release – L – after his middle name, Lamont.
 Singing original music self-authored and composed, you can expect evolution as Antoine has grown both musically and personally.

 Silky and smooth – Antoine L. Collins’ voice transports the listener to another world.
 A place where you coast and life is uncomplicated.

-A modern-day crooner with a baritone register Antoine draws inspiration from many jazz, blues and soul greats: Nat King Cole, Frank Sinatra, Sam Cooke, Chet Baker, Joe Cocker, Tony Bennett, Ray Charles, Sammy Davis Jr., Count Basie, Bing Crosby, Louis Armstrong, Mel Tormé, Van Morrison, Michael Bublé, Harry Connick Jr., Steve Tyrell – the list goes on and on.
+A modern-day crooner with a baritone register, Antoine draws inspiration from many jazz, blues, and soul greats.
+Nat King Cole, Frank Sinatra, Sam Cooke, Chet Baker, Joe Cocker, Tony Bennett, Ray Charles, Sammy Davis Jr., Count Basie, Bing Crosby, and Louis Armstrong are just some of the musicians that influenced him.